 Essay Samples

-Sample one - Stanford Short Question
+Sample Three - Stanford Supplemental Question

 Name one thing you are looking forward to experiencing at Stanford.
 (50 word limit)